Queen Bess Island Wildlife Refuge: Location

+The wildlife refuge is located on Queen Bess Island, 3 mi northeast of Grand Isle State Park, on Grand Isle.

 Fauna

-The refuge is a nesting area for Brown Pelicans, American White Pelicans, Great Egrets, Laughing Gulls, Sandwich Terns, Least Terns, American Oystercatchers, Reddish Egrets, Roseate Spoonbills, Snowy Egrets, Tricolored Herons, and Diamondback Terrapins (Malaclemys terrapin).
+The refuge is a nesting area for brown pelicans, American white pelicans, great egrets, laughing gulls, Sandwich terns, least terns, American oystercatchers, reddish egrets, roseate spoonbills, snowy egrets, tricolored herons and diamondback terrapins (Malaclemys terrapin).

 History

 Brown pelicans stopped nesting on Queen Bess Island and extirpated from all of Louisiana by 1961 because of DDT.
-In 1968 a reintroduction program was started and young birds were brought from Florida and released.
+In 1968, a reintroduction program was started and young birds were brought from Florida and released.
 Queen Bess Island was one of three rookery sites chosen.
-The island had been severely damaged by repeated storms and only 5 of the 36 acres were able to support nesting.
+The island had been severely damaged by repeated storms and only five of the 36 acres were able to support nesting.